MicrosoftDocs/visualstudio-docs/docs/msbuild/change-waves.md

 ### MSBuildDisableFeaturesFromVersion Values

-When you set `MSBuildDisableFeaturesFromVersion` to a particular value, you might get a warning if you don't set it to a specific change wave.
+You will receive a warning and/or default to a specific wave if you don't set `MSBuildDisableFeaturesFromVersion` to a valid change wave.
 The following table shows the possible settings:

 | `MSBuildDisableFeaturesFromVersion` Value                         | Result        | Receive Warning? |
 | :-------------                                                    | :----------   | :----------: |